chef/chef-web-docs/chef_master/source/knife_windows.rst

    * - ``MaxMemoryPerShellMB``
      - Chef Infra Client and Ohai typically require more memory than the default setting allows.
 Increase this value to ``300MB``.
 Only required on Windows Server 2008 R2 Standard and older.
 The default in Windows Server 2012 was increased to ``1024MB``.
    * - ``MaxTimeoutms``
-     - A bootstrap command can take longer than allowed by the default setting.
+     - Often commands can take longer than the default setting.
 Increase this value to ``1800000`` (30 minutes).

 To update these settings, run the following commands on the Windows target: